A plan for gun

 As for the cultural connection, it must have something to do with all of the ways we have to communicate with one another these days.
 Anyone with homicidal thoughts can now find and/or learn about others with like thoughts, not to mention witnessing their actions, with only a few mouse clicks or thumb taps (So I’m not such a freak, after all.
 I guess I will just become like so and so, and commit my own mass shooting).
 Add that to an endless amount of violence-depicting fictional media that has otherwise accumulated, and . . .
 And there really isn’t anything that can be done about this aspect without throwing free speech and free press out the window—very bad.
 Of course, there are a couple more obvious differences between that time (circa 1918) and the present, and that is a much greater population with ever larger schools.

-As for the human nature aspect, humanity now has—for the first time—the ability to take control of its evolution.
+As for the human nature aspect, humanity now has—for the first time—the ability to take control of its evolution, and do so without implementing any sort of Draconian liberty-crushing measures.
 No amount of chanting to the gods, draconian laws, or piling more guns on top of guns is ever going to stop gun violence, terrorism, or war.
 But if the genetic factors that bring out the worst of our nature can be found and eradicated from the entire human population, it most certainly could not hurt the situation.